bbenchoff/bbenchoff.github.io/pages/Citicar.md

 The new motor also required a new motor mount.
 This was designed in Fusion360 and sent to PCBway for manufacturing.
 I highly recommend this way of manufacturing -- it was less than 10 days and $250 to get a brand new motor mount.

 After two or three different motor controllers, pulling the motor out of the car for new brushes, bearings, and everything else that's removable, I finally had the setup I wanted from the beginning.
-It's a hugely powerful motor that will easily conquer any hills, and the CAN interface allows for easy integration with modern batteries and chargers.
+It's a hugely powerful motor that will easily conquer any hills, and the CAN interface allows for easy integration with modern batteries, chargers, and the electronic dashboard.

+Mounting the motor to the axel with the new motor mount was astonishingly easy and cheap.
+I have nothing but good things to say about getting your one-off CNC work done at a random Chinese vendor.

 ## Part 4, Body repair, bumpers and cosmetic issues